olincollege/hoverbois/website/content/docs/electrical/_index.md

 ## Servo

 We controlled the rudder with a hobby servo servo.
-This was powered from the Pi Pico and controlled via a PWM signal.
+This was powered the Pico's VBUS (5V) connector.
+It was controlled via a 3.3V PWM signal.

 ## Peripherals